MBA vs MS: What’s the Difference

 |Generally, two years of study|

 Some students don’t realize that a Masters in Business Administration (MBA) isn’t the only way to earn a masters degree in business.
 In fact, for some students, earning a master of science (MS) in a particular subject, such as marketing, accounting, finance, or international business may be a better option than an MBA.

 While MBA programs cover a number of subjects, many offer the option to fine-tune your degree by choosing a concentration, which usually consists of about three courses related to a specific subject.

-In many ways, the question of an MBA degree vs. an MS degree comes down to a question of breadth vs. depth.
-Usually, MBAs cover a diverse range of business areas, while MS degrees may help you become the resident expert on a particular subject.
+By and large, the question of an MBA vs MS degrees comes down to a question of breadth or depth.
+MBAs cover a diverse range of business areas, while MS degrees may help you become the resident expert on a particular subject.

 What Is an MBA?

 In essence, a Masters of Business Administration (MBA) covers a wide range of business fields to prepare you for leadership positions.
 An MBA degree is universally recognized, so you can expect it will always be a highlight on your resume, no matter who’s looking at it.

 As alluded to earlier, an MBA has breadth and you can expect coursework in subjects as diverse as:

 If you’re looking for career flexibility or management training, then an MBA is the way to go.
 Through varied classes, case studies, and a diverse student body, you maybe be exposed to a whole range of subjects, then industry opportunities.